samplchallenges/SAMPL7/README.md

 ### Changes not in a release
 - **Finalize physical property format** (Sept.
 1, 2020): Update submission formats to include some required fields that had previously been left out (e.g. participant name/organization, and whether submission is ranked). **Changed required format for logP and permeability to better handle molecule ID/choice of tautomer.**
 - **Add SAMPL7 physical property submission links** (Sept.
 2, 2020)
 - Update physical property submission deadline to Oct.
-8. (Sept.
-28, 2020). **Format still to change.**
+8 (Sept.
+28, 2020).
+- Update physical property instructions for pKa, logP to clarify (Sept.
+30, 2020).
+Format still the same, but now clarified -- especially for the pKa challenge.
+We also now highly encourage submission of (optional) logD predictions for the logP challenge.
+- **Added additional microstates for pKa challenge**, from Bogdan Iorga (Sept.
+30, 2020).
+Updated instructions to clarify that any states not included in pKa predictions will be assumed to be unpopulated (so participants can omit these states).
+Updated pKa instructions/template to allow optional submission of macro pKa values.

 ## Challenge overview